vitorazevedo/tv-shows-vue/README.md

 ### Testing

-I created essential unit tests to ensure adequate coverage and set up end-to-end tests using Cypress, including one small example.
+I created essential unit tests to ensure adequate coverage and setup of the end-to-end tests using Cypress, and including one small example.

 ## Prerequisites